Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

-and the total energy is thus preserved along solutions of the Hamiltonian system.
-We remark that the particular notation $\delta f^S$ is to emphasize the fact that the flow of the storage port is a \textit{Stratonovich vector field} over $\XX$.
+and the total energy is preserved along solutions of the Hamiltonian system.
+We remark that the particular notation $\delta f^S$ \fc{emphasizes} the fact that the flow of the storage port is a \textit{Stratonovich vector field} over $\XX$.

+The latter, implies one of the major novelty of the proposed approach.
+Since the flow variable $\delta X$ is a stochastic \textit{Stratonovich vector field}, the power $P_t$ exchange through the port

+is a real-values semimartingale.
+Therefore, as previously mentioned, in the considered setting each port element can be intrinsically stochastic.

-\begin{Remark} We stress that above definition \ref{DEF:SGDS} has been called generalized to differentiate by the original paper \cite{Cou} on \textit{Dirac manifold} where a certain closeness assumption has been made.
+\begin{Remark} It is worth remarking that the Definition \ref{DEF:SGDS} of \textit{Dirac structure} has been called generalized to differentiate it to the original definition in \cite{Cou} on \textit{Dirac manifold} where a certain closeness assumption has been made.
 In particular, in later development of the theory, closeness assumptions was dropped, mainly with the aim of including nonholonomic constraints into the definition of Dirac structure.
-Using the definition of generalized Dirac structure \ref{DEF:SGDS} we are in fact able to generalize both examples in \ref{EX:IO} to consider a (pseudo)-Poisson bracket, that is a Poisson bracket that does not satisfy Jacobi identity, and pre--symplectic geometry considering a two--form that is not necessarily closed.
+Using the Definition \ref{DEF:SGDS} of generalized Dirac structure we are able in Example \ref{EX:IO} to consider a (pseudo)-Poisson bracket, that is a Poisson bracket that does not satisfy Jacobi identity, and pre--symplectic geometry considering a two--form that is not necessarily closed.

-Due to the geometric nature of our definitions, we can therefore immediately introduce the following.
-We will define by $\La_{\delta X_t}\theta $ the \textit{Lie-derivative} of the form $\theta$ along the \textit{Stratonovich vector field} $\delta X_t$; in particular we will define $\La_{\delta X_t}\theta$ through the \textit{Cartan magic formula}, see, e.g. \cite{Holm1}.